lonsagisawa/magisk-mgenplus-font/README.md

-#### Koruri Font
+#### Mgen+ Font

-Koruri font patch for Japanese users.
+Mgen+ font patch for Japanese users.
-~~This also replaces Roboto to Open Sans because Koruri is mixed font of Open Sans and M+ FONTS.~~ Tested on Android 8.1 Oreo, and 9.0 Pie.
+Tested on Android 9.0 Pie.
+Should work on Android 8.x Oreo.

 #### NOTICE